PREPARE FOR BED BUG HEAT TREATMENT

 Prior to treating any home or business, our Bed Bug Exterminators ask that you prepare your location for treatment.
 To get a jump start, we provide you with the following information so that you can make arragements ahead of time.
 We also offer a preparation guide that you may download.
-If you're to busy to read through this information, you can also listen to our podcast, or watch our video.
-If you don't have time for either of those options, don't worry.
-We go through all required preparations with you upon visiting your location.
+We also go through all required preparations with you upon visiting your location.

 Remove Your Valuables

 You should move valuable items during our procedure to avoid being broken or damaged.
 Some items can be stored in your stove, fridge, or freezer during the treatment.
 Other items should be stored outside, or at another location.
 Please look through the following list to ensure you remove all necessary items.